jerrywardlow/remote-ops-challenge/README.md

 ### Description

-The Remote Operations Challenge is a test designed to evaluate the thought process of a new hiring candidate.
+The Remote Operations Challenge is a test designed to evaluate the thought process of a prospective engineer.
 The challenege can best be described as a simulation of standard DevOps and infrastructure tasks faced in the real world.
 The ultimate goal is the management of a four node cluster hosted on a cloud provider.
-In this case, the provider is Amazon Web Services, though this has no bearing on the process.

 ### Criteria